|Date of Birth||4 December 1949, Los Angeles, California, USA|

 Perhaps it was his trademark ease and naturalistic approach that made him somewhat under appreciated at that time when Hollywood was run by a Dustin Hoffman, Robert De Niro and Al Pacino-like intensity.
 Neverthless, Jeff continued to be a scene-stealing favorite into the next decade, notably as the video game programmer in the 1982 science-fiction cult classic TRON (1982), and the struggling musician brother vying with brother Beau Bridges over the attentions of sexy singer Michelle Pfeiffer in The Fabulous Baker Boys (1989).
 Jeff became a third-time Oscar nominee with his highly intriguing (and strangely sexy) portrayal of a blank-faced alien in Starman (1984), and earned even higher regard as the ever-optimistic inventor Preston Tucker in Tucker: The Man and His Dream (1988).

 Jeff has been married since 1977 to non-professional Susan Geston (they met on the set of Rancho Deluxe (1975)).
 The couple have three daughters, Isabelle (born 1981), Jessica (born 1983), and Hayley (born 1985).
 He hobbies as a photographer on and off his film sets, and has been known to play around as a cartoonist and pop musician.
-His ancestry is English, as well as some Irish, Swiss-German, and German.
+His ancestry is English, and smaller amounts of Scots-Irish (Northern Irish), Irish, Swiss-German, and German.